 Here’s my advice.
-In fact, it’s God’s advice and it does wonders for the soul.
+It’s God’s advice, and it does wonders for the soul.
 STOP WORRYING!
-Matthew 6:27 poses the following question “Which of you by worrying can add one cubit to his stature?”…or in other words, who can add moments to his or her life by worrying?
-There is nothing to be gained from it (except, perhaps, a more nervous, restless, fearful and anxious spirit).
+Matthew 6:27 poses the following question “Which of you by worrying can add one cubit to his stature?” or in other words, who can add moments to his or her life by worrying?
+There is nothing to be gained from it (except, perhaps, a more nervous, restless, fearful, and anxious spirit).

 Jesus gives peace that surpasses understanding.
-It surpasses our natural ability to rationalize it.
-His peace leaves people in wonder and perplexity when a believer in Christ is not worried about something the natural mind would be worried about.
+It exceeds our natural ability to rationalize it.
+His peace leaves people in wonder and perplexity when a believer in Christ is not worried about something the natural mind would be concerned about.
 On the other hand, the world gives peace by satisfying our senses.
 Are you hungry or thirsty?
 Don’t worry.
-If you live in a first world country or make enough money, there are hypermarkets and grocery stores everywhere.
+If you live in a first-world country or make enough money, there are hypermarkets and grocery stores everywhere.
 Oh, so you are poor and struggling?
 Well, we have reliable programs to help you.
 We also have food stamps.
 Are you afraid?
-If so, you can choose from our line up of security products and services, video surveillance, weapons to defend yourself, self defense classes…etc. Worried about natural disasters destroying your home, vandalism, or burglary?
+If so, you can choose from our line up of security products and services, video surveillance, weapons to defend yourself, self-defense classes, etc. Worried about natural disasters destroying your home, vandalism, or burglary?
 Check out our insurance products guaranteed to give you peace of mind!

-Do you see?
-I’m not saying it’s a bad idea to have insurance, video surveillance, learn self defense, or anything else mentioned above.
-It’s just that any bit of peace that people can give us is linked to our need to see, feel, touch…etc. Granted insurance products are a bit different, but the peace that they bring are still linked to our need to retain (continue to see, feel, touch…enjoy) what we own.
-With Christ, if all we own is lost, all is not truly lost.
+Do you see it?
+I’m not saying it’s a bad idea to have insurance, video surveillance, learn self-defense, or anything else mentioned above.
+It’s just that any bit of peace that people can give us is linked to our need to see, feel, touch, etc. Granted, insurance products are a bit different, but the peace that they bring are still linked to our need to retain (continue to see, feel, touch…enjoy) what we own.
+With Christ, if all we possess is lost, all is not truly lost.
 We know God gives and takes away.
 We also know He ultimately owns everything!
-This is why Christ says in Luke 12:22-26
+That is why Christ says in Luke 12:22-26

 “Do not worry about your life, what you will eat; or about your body, what you will wear.
 Life is more than food, and the body more than clothes.
 Consider the ravens: They do not sow or reap, they have no storeroom or barn; yet God feeds them.
 And how much more valuable you are than birds!
 Who of you by worrying can add a single hour to his life?
 Since you cannot do this very little thing, why do you worry about the rest?”

 Recently, my wife was buying groceries while panic-stricken shoppers all around her were grabbing toilet paper, water, and sanitizing products without a single care for anyone else who might also need them.
-At one point, she was reaching for an item from a shelf when someone pushed her to grab the last container of lysol wipes.
-It is indeed sad because this behavior really shows that God’s peace is not upon the world.
-For most people ignore Him and His teachings.
+At one point, she was reaching for an item from a shelf when someone pushed her to grab the last container of Lysol wipes.
+It is indeed sad because this behavior shows that God’s peace is not upon the world.
+Most people ignore Him and His teachings.
 They ‘live off of bread alone’ instead of His word.
-They store up their treasures on earth and their hearts are tangled in this world instead of considering the continued existence that comes after this one.
-They didn’t ask to be born and yet they were.
+They store up their treasures on earth, and their hearts are tangled in this world instead of considering the continued existence that comes after this one.
+They didn’t ask to be born, and yet they were.
 Yet they fool themselves into thinking there’s nothing after this.
-There’s no judgement and therefore there’s no real purpose.
+There’s no judgment, and therefore, there’s no real purpose.
 Despite their lives supposedly being devoid of purpose, they still want to live “good” lives, but “good” is what they determine.
 Therefore, they fool themselves into thinking they’re good people because they don’t do this, don’t do that, and give to charity (for instance).

 Any goodness of ours is as filthy rags to God.
 After all of my sins, I’m not a good person to God.
-Instead, He loves me despite my short comings and when I love Him back and humble myself, He lifts me up.
-When I confess my sins to Him and ask for His forgiveness, He washes me and cleanses me by the power of the blood He (in the form of Jesus Christ) shed 2000 something years ago.
+Instead, He loves me despite my shortcomings, and when I love Him back and humble myself, He lifts me.
+When I confess my sins to Him and ask for His forgiveness, He washes me and cleanses me by the power of the blood He shed 2000 something years ago.
 I’m not a good person because of my own metrics.
 Nothing can make me worthy to even bow down to a God who is 100% perfect and judges without bias according to a perfect standard no human being has ever been able to meet.
 Everything about me that is good is because of the work He is doing in my life.

 …Leave all your worries with him, because he cares for you.” ~ 1 Peter 5:6-7